College Level Exam Program (CLEP®)

 https://clep.collegeboard.org

-CLEP, AP, PSAT, and SAT are registered trademarks by the College Board, which is not affiliated with, and does not endorse, Homeschooling for College Credit.
+CLEP, AP, PSAT, and SAT are registered trademarks of the College Board, which is not affiliated with, and does not endorse, Homeschooling for College Credit

 Is your CLEP student under age 13?
 No problem- you’ll need to fill this out first.